-As an extra measure of safety, the North Carolina Department of Environment and Natural Resources requires all water systems using chloramination to suspend the addition of ammonia for a one-month period each year.
+As an extra measure of safety, the North Carolina Department of Environmental Quality (formally the NC Department of Environment and Natural Resources) requires all water systems using chloramination to suspend the addition of ammonia for a one-month period each year.
 We do this each March to ensure control of any biological growth that may have occurred in the water distribution system.

 The Treatment Process